tencentyun/intlcloud-documents/product_new/通信产品中心/即时通信 IM/控制台指南/功能配置_intl_en.md

 3. Click **OK** to save the settings.

 ## Friend Custom Fields
->You can add up to 20 friend custom fields.
+>!You can add up to 20 friend custom fields.
 Once set, these fields cannot be deleted, and their names and types cannot be modified.
 Therefore, plan these fields with caution according to your business needs.

 1. Log in to [IM Console](https://console.cloud.tencent.com/im) and click the target app card.
 2. In the left sidebar, choose **Feature Configuration** > **Friend Custom Fields**.
 3. Click **Add friend custom fields**.
 4. In the "Friend Custom Field" dialog that appears, enter a name for the custom field and set the field type.
- >The field name must consist of letters with a maximum length of 8 characters.
+ >?The field name must consist of letters with a maximum length of 8 characters.
  >

 5. Click **OK** to save the settings.

 ## Group Member Custom Fields
 Log in to [IM Console](https://console.cloud.tencent.com/im) and click the target app card.
 In the left sidebar, choose **Feature Configuration** > **Group Member Custom Fields**.
 On the page that appears, you can manage group member custom fields according to your business needs.
->You can add up to 5 group member custom fields.
+>!You can add up to 5 group member custom fields.
 Once set, these fields cannot be deleted, and only the group type and the corresponding read and write permissions can be modified.
 Therefore, plan these fields with caution according to your business needs.

 ### Adding group member custom fields
 1. On the **Group Member Custom Fields** page, click **Add group member custom field**.
 2. In the "Group Member Custom Field" dialog that appears, enter a name for the custom field and set the group type and read and write permissions.
-  >
+  >?
   >- The field name can only contain letters, numbers, and underscores (\_), and cannot begin with a number.
 The maximum length of the name is 16 characters.
   >- A group member custom field and a group custom field cannot have the same name.
   >